blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 GraphVtxDegree
 --------------
-Counts the number of edges indicent to the vertex.
+Counts the number of edges incident to the vertex.

-.. ocv:cfunction:: int cvGraphVtxDegree( const CvGraph* graph, int vtxIdx )
+.. ocv:cfunction:: int cvGraphVtxDegree( const CvGraph* graph, int vtx_idx )

     :param graph: Graph

-    :param vtxIdx: Index of the graph vertex
+    :param vtx_idx: Index of the graph vertex

 The function returns the number of edges incident to the specified vertex, both incoming and outgoing.
 To count the edges, the following code is used: